Shower slow draining

 Plumbing

-The answer to 'shower slow draining' is that a slow-draining shower is usually caused by a clogged drain.
-This can be due to a buildup of hair, soap scum, or other debris in the drain pipe.
-Symptoms include water taking longer to drain and the shower filling up during use.
+The answer to 'shower slow draining' is a clogged drain.
+A slow-draining shower is typically caused by a buildup of hair, soap scum, or other debris in the drain pipe.
+This can restrict water flow and cause the shower to drain slowly.

 Step-by-Step Guide